litetex-oss/mcm-authback/README.md

     * The server also needs to have the mod installed
     * You must have already joined the server once (during the past 36 days)

+The mod is optional for the client and server.
+However if one side lacks the mod joining a server will be impossible when Mojang's authentication servers are down.

 <!-- modrinth_exclude.start -->

 TODO/WIP: